 Joe smiled again.

-“Thanks guys, this song is about my first guitar.
+“Thanks guys, I normally close my set with this one but… well anyway, this song is about my first guitar.
 It’s called Beauty.”